 Motsepe, the founder and chairman of African Rainbow Minerals, became a billionaire in 2008 – the first black African on the Forbes list.

-He became the first black partner at law firm Bowman Gilfillan in Johannesburg, and then started a contracting business doing mine scut work.
+He became the first black partner at the law firm Bowman Gilfillan in Johannesburg and then started a contracting business doing mine scut work.

 In 1994, he bought low-producing gold mine shafts and later turned them profitable.

 Bekker, one of Africa’s richest men is revered for transforming South African newspaper publisher Naspers into an ecommerce investor and cable TV powerhouse.

 He led Naspers to invest in Chinese Internet and media firm Tencent in 2001 – by far the most profitable of the bets he made on companies elsewhere.

 In 2019, Naspers put some assets into two publicly traded companies, entertainment firm MultiChoice Group and Prosus, which contains the Tencent stake.

 It sold a 2% stake in Tencent in March 2018, its first time reducing its holding, but stated at the time it would not sell again for three years.
 Bekker, who retired as the CEO of Naspers in March 2014, returned as chairman in April 2015.